grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 3. Then move files from OWL to `pycnornaseq` directory in Raven:

 a.
 Have Husky OnNet App (BIG-IP Edge Client in Applications folder after downloaded)
 b.
 Log in with UW credentials
 c.
 Put RStudio IP into browser: http://172.25.149.12:8787
 d.
 Log in using Raven Credentials
 e. `cd` into `pycnornaseq/` and run:
 ```
 wget -r --no-directories --no-parent  -A "PSC*" https://owl.fish.washington.edu/nightingales/P_helianthoides
 ```

 ### C. Get into RStudio on Raven to run FASTQC:

-### D. Run FastQC (lives in /home/shared/FastQC/fastqc on Raven) in Rmd
-Files are in OWL
+Follow the steps a-d in Step 3 above.

+Then, follow the code outlined in this script: [scripts/01-FastQC_pre-trim.Rmd](https://github.com/grace-ac/project_pycno/blob/main/scripts/01-FastQC_pre-trim.Rmd)

+The FASTQC files are saved on Raven: `/home/shared/8TB_HDD_02/graceac9/analyses/pycno/`

+# 4. Run MultiQC